Nassau County Child Custody Attorney

 Legal Custody in New York

-Legal custody refers to the right to make what is often termed “major decisions” about your child for matters such as medical care, education, and religion.
+Legal custody refers to the right to make what is often termed “major decisions” about your child regarding matters such as medical care, education, and religion.

 The term “joint legal custody” refers to decision-making — the parties can have equal authority to make decisions about these types of issues.